-These naughty and nice gnomes are the easiest tutorial for how to make a Christmas gnome you’ll ever find.
-About 15 minutes and you have 2 gnomes from 2 socks and some fake fur.
-Brilliant!
+These naughty and nice gnomes are the easiest sock gnome tutorial for how to make a Christmas gnome.
+In about 15 minutes, you have 2 gnomes from 2 socks and some fake fur!

 Naughty and Nice Gnomes – How to Make Christmas Gnomes

 Here at Ruffles and Rain Boots, I make a lot of gnomes.
 Is there a 12-step program for that?
 Like maybe a program where I can make more gnomes?!
 Because I’d sign-up.
-And the first thing I’d make is more Christmas gnomes, because these little guys are so cute–and they need buddies.
+And the first thing I’d make is more Christmas gnomes because these little guys are so cute.